 Honoring the 100 years since his birth, Lewis & Clark College joined with Oregon libraries celebrating William Stafford’s Centennial with readings, lectures, and exhibits all over the state of Oregon during 2014.

-The Aubrey R. Watzek Library is the first stop on our Oregon Author Adventure Trail.
+The Aubrey R. Watzek Library is the first stop on our Oregon Author Adventures Trail.

 Rebecca Blake Beech